-Whilst plumbing and installation should be left to a qualified professional, if you’re competent at DIY, you can still save time and money by fitting your toilet.
+Whilst plumbing and installation should be left to a qualified professional, if you’re competent at DIY, you can still save time and money on your bathroom installation cost by fitting your toilet.

-The following instructions are for fitting a close coupled toilet (the most common design), but if you’re not sure which toilet you have, check out our toilets video.
+The following instructions are for fitting a close coupled toilet (the most common design), but if you’re not sure which toilet you have, check out the following video:

 You can find fitting instructions for other bathroom products by clicking the links below:

 A close coupled toilet is one of the most common designs you’ll find in bathrooms up and down the UK.
 The cistern is situated directly above the pan and is “closely coupled” together – hence the name.
 Some of the best bathrooms tend to have a toilet that is designed to match the rest of the suite.
 Some, even have smaller toilet dimensions, to make optimum use of space.

 The Oakley is a great example of a close coupled toilet

 Always unpack your toilet immediately after delivery.
 Check for any damage or faults as it’s better to find them now, rather than during installation.

 Always turn off your water at the mains before attempting any DIY in the bathroom.

 - Electric drill